patpy/patpy.github.io/_posts/2021-12-16-neural_nets.md

 |:--:|
 | <b> Figure 5: Training the perceptron.
 Demonstration of backpropagation training with a single neural processing unit given a training dataset.</b> |

+# C++ Implementation of Our Neural Network

+Now that etct etc...